 U.S. and Taipei Bar Associations Sign Friendship Agreement

-Representatives of the Los Angeles County Bar Association and the Taipei Bar Association form collaboration.

-LOS ANGELES, CA, UNITED STATES, April 1, 2024 /EINPresswire.com/ -- A formal Friendship Agreement has been signed by Kristin Adrian, President of the Los Angeles County Bar Association (LACBA), and Xavier Chang (張志朋) President of Taipei Bar Association.
+LOS ANGELES, CA, UNITED STATES, April 1, 2024 /EINPresswire.com/ -- A formal Friendship Agreement has been signed by Kristin Adrian, President of the Los Angeles County Bar Association (LACBA), and Xavier Chang, President of the Taipei Bar Association.

 The agreement is designed to connect the cities’ legal communities through the exchange of ideas and information as well as creating a joint commitment to the rule of law.